Rainstorm to Envelope Inland Region at Week’s End

-RIVERSIDE (CNS) – Winter weather will close out the week, with a rainstorm forecast to sweep across the Inland Empire Friday night into Saturday morning.
+RIVERSIDE (CNS) – Rain and snow will close out the week, with a storm forecast to sweep across the Inland Empire Friday night into Saturday morning.

 “Rainfall is expected … across Southern California, with higher rainfall totals in portions of Orange, Riverside and San Bernardino counties,” the National Weather Service said in a statement.
 “The most widespread precipitation is expected Friday evening through overnight.”